 3. At Google’s headquarters, there are goats.

 Despite being a technological firm, they are surprisingly environmentally conscious.
-This is a very They take steps to reduce their impact on the environment whenever possible.
+They take steps to reduce their impact on the environment whenever possible.
 They do this in a unique way by keeping goats at the headquarters.
 Rather than hiring machinery to cut the grass and keep the place looking nice, these keep the lawns down.
-Another advantage of having the goats is that Google employees have stated that seeing the goats out the window while working is relaxing.
+Another advantage of having goats is that Google employees have stated that seeing the goats out the window while working is relaxing.

 4. Google has made numerous acquisitions.

 Many people consider Google to be nothing more than a search engine.
 Well, let us bring you in on another one of the most unique facts about Google.
 It is, however, a large technology corporation that is involved in a wide range of technological endeavours.
 Since its inception, the company has needed to acquire a diverse range of businesses in order to grow to its current size and achieve such high levels of success.
 Although Google has been doing this since its inception, it wasn’t until 2010 that they began to focus their efforts on acquiring businesses.
 Since then, they’ve acquired one new company every week on average.
 YouTube, Waze, and Android are just a few of the Google-owned businesses.
 Blogger, DoubleClick, Nest Labs, AdMob, and Virus Total are some of Google’s other subsidiaries.

 5. ‘I’m Feeling Lucky’ Doesn’t Exist Anymore